Our resident printhead engineer is an active maker space developer using his piezo technology expertise to build an unparalleled printhead lab

 Already experienced working with two axes in the textile and graphics industry, Thakore jumped at the opportunity to join the ExOne team, noting the symmetry in his experience and getting to work with the binder jetting leaders to advance additive manufacturing technology.
 “It’s a perfect fit,” he said.
 “Using piezo printheads for visually printing on textiles is what I've specialized in previously, so I was really familiar with the technology; what a printhead is, how to design a control board, how to integrate these systems with a PLC drive and a servo motor, and how to make it all functional.
 So, for me to catch on adding another axis was more like, oh, this is a moving train but I'm already at 80 miles per hour.”

 As a mechanical engineer who has built his own maker spaces and worked with students to encourage innovative mentorship, he highlights the need for systematic processes to advance binder jetting.
-As ExOne systems are increasingly installed for serial production applications, his goal is to make the printhead operate efficiently, reliably, and with a degree of confidence that comes with established, scientific, and certified processes.
+As ExOne systems are increasingly installed for serial production applications, his goal is to make the 3d printing printhead operate efficiently, reliably, and with a degree of confidence that comes with established, scientific, and certified processes.

 There are a lot of factors when you’re building a printhead and when you’re working with sub-micron sizes you want to eliminate anything that could be a causality for contamination, so a class 100 clean room is necessary.